nhsconnect/gpconnect/pages/appointments/appointments_clinical_scenarios.md

 ## Amend appointment ##

-<i class='fa fa-check'/>As a HealthCare Professional at a HealthCare Organisation I would like to update the reason for an appointment with additional information or to correct errors without having to cancel and rebook the appointment so that the Patient's appointment is not taken by another patient.
+<i class='fa fa-check'/>As a HealthCare Professional at a HealthCare Organisation I would like to update the appointment description and/or comment with additional information or to correct errors without having to cancel and rebook the appointment and potentially losing the slot in the process.

 > 1. A nurse realises that an appointment that has been made for a Patient does not highlight that the Patient is a wheelchair user and will require to be seen in a room in the surgery on the ground floor.
 The nurse is able to update the appointment with this information so that the Patient can be accommodated for their appointment.

 ## Cancel appointment ##

-<i class='fa fa-check'/>As a HealthCare Professional at a HealthCare Organisation I would like to cancel an appointment that I have made at any HealthCare Organisation so that Appointment lists are kept up to date and accurate.
+<i class='fa fa-check'/>As a HealthCare Professional at a HealthCare Organisation I would like to cancel a patient's appointment on their behalf so that Appointment lists are kept up to date and accurate.

 > 1. A Patient realises that she isn’t going to be able to make her GP appointment the next morning but it is already 6pm.
 Previously there would have been no way of letting the Surgery know but now she can call the Surgery because there is someone on the phone at the local admin hub from 7am until 8pm.
 She is able to cancel her appointment, thus freeing it up for someone else to book.